 Call for Papers

-The 23nd international conference is jointly organized by the Faculty of International Relations & the Faculty of Business Administration, Prague University of Economics and Business, and the Faculty of Commerce, University of Economics in Bratislava.
+25th joint international conference is jointly organized by the Faculty of International Relations & the Faculty of Business Administration, Prague University of Economics and Business, and the Faculty of Commerce, Bratislava University of Economics and Business.
 The main focus of the conference is the region of Central and Eastern Europe and its position in the global economy, since this region is playing an increasingly important role within the economic development of the whole European continent.

-Five sessions will be held within the conference: International Trade, International Business & Management, International Finance, International Marketing & Consumer Behavior, and International Tourism.
+Two main sessions will be held within the conference: International Trade & Finance and International Marketing & Consumer Behavior.

 The conference topics include, but are not limited to: